SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### ASPECT BENEFITS

-Whenever you use forced movement to push a creature, you can pull that creature instead.
+Whenever you use [[Forced Movement|forced movement]] to push a creature, you can pull that creature instead.
 Whenever an attack pulls a creature adjacent to you, you can attempt to [[Grab|grab]] that creature as a free triggered action.

 ##### ANIMAL FORM: BEAR